DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 SELECTED Candidate 11: integrated into health system
 Source: combination of Traveller and Spycraft rules
-## Durability
+## vitality
 Starts at 0, grows to a maximum of FIT+MUS+RES.
-Damage allocates first to durability full, then to trauma.
+Damage allocates first to vitality until full, then to health condition.
-## Trauma
+## health condition
-starts at 0, grows with all injuries beyond the character's durability capacity.
+starts at 15+FIT (or 21 points), worsens with all injuries beyond the character's vitality.

-If the trauma score passes a character's trauma limit of 21 points (or 15+FIT), the character takes an instant critical hit and is totally [[Trauma care|incapacitated]] from major trauma.
 	note: 21 is based on the rule of 3s

+When a character's health condition reaches 0, they are instantly [[incapacitated]], suffer a critical hit and cannot further participate in the fight.

+When a character's health goes into the negatives, their injury becomes a threat to life.
+If a character reaches the negative of their health condition score, they are dead.
+## Fatigue

+If a character's health plus their fatigue reaches below zero, they are [[incapacitated]].
+They do not suffer a critical hit, nor do they require hospital care to return to the fight.

+## Recovery

+### Wounds
+A character with less than full health only needs field care to recover.
+Hospital care can  speed up the healing process.
+### Incapacitation
+A patient with a critical injury or negative health requires hospital-level care to recover.
+This may be as little as complete bed rest and recuperation, which results in an incredibly slow process, incredibly fast with a complete intensive care unit with a full surgical staff, or a mixture inbetween.

+However this goes, a character recovers health by the healing factor from their hospital care.
+For now, for now, the healing factor ranges between .1 to 1 times the protective factor of the building they are housed in.

+---

-you gain trauma by ...
+A character's condition worsens by ...
-- taking damage in excess of durability
+- taking damage in excess of vitality
 * failing to eat during the day
-	- gain 1 trauma.
+	- lose 1 health.
 Can only be reversed when receiving sufficient food.
 - failing to drink during the day
-	- gain 7 trauma.
+	- lose 7 health.
 Can only be reversed when receiving sufficient water.
  - life threatening injury (d)
-	 - gain 1 trauma per degree(d) of the wound per turn.
+	 - lose 1 health per degree(d) of the wound per turn.

-if unconscious with a life threatening injury
-	- gain 1 trauma per degree of the wound

-You can voluntarily earn trauma...
+You can voluntarily worsen your health condition...
 - you may...
-	- reduce fatigue by 2 (1 trauma)
+	- improve fatigue by 2 (1 health condition)
-	- reduce durability by 5 (1 trauma).
+	- improve vitality by 5 (1 health condition).
 		- Can only happen once per exchange of fire.
 		- to a maximum of
-- You can only spend trauma on your turn with a 5 tick action.
+- You can only spend health condition on your turn with a 5 tick action.
-- You cannot spend trauma while [[Trauma care|incapacitated]].
+- You cannot spend health while [[health condition care|incapacitated]].

-you can lose trauma by...
+you can improve health by...
-- a day of normal rest by 1 point
+- 1 point per day of normal rest
 - a day of bedrest by amount equal to Healing Factor.
 - eating and drinking normally reverses 1 batch of starvation and dehydration damage
-- eating, drinking in excess reduces trauma by 1, to a maximum of 2.
+- eating, drinking in excess reduces health condition by 1, to a maximum of 2.

-Some trauma is temporary
+Some health condition is temporary
- - You can gain 7 trauma for every minute with zero oxygen.
-This is reversed at a rate of 7 trauma per 5 ticks of breathing air again.
+ - You can lose 7 health for every minute with zero oxygen.
+This is reversed at a rate of 7 health condition per 5 ticks of breathing air again.
 ## Criticals and Hit locations
 ### operating procedure for crits
 1. Every dice that turns up 1 is a critical.